rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 - You can apply up to 5 security groups per port.
 - You can have up to 20 security group rules per security group
 - You can have up to 100 security group rules (aggregate) per user during the limited availability release.

-#### Can I have traffic blocked or denied based on a Security Group rule?

-Traffic that matches a rule is permitted.
-Any traffic that is not part of the ruleset for that Security Group is denied / blocked.
-There is no way to specify that traffic matching a rule should be denied.
-This is how the OpenStack Security Groups API was designed.
-Hence the Security Groups API is a white-list.
-Traffic that doesn't match any of the rules in the white-list is automatically black-listed.

 ---------